 Structuring a project

+The first step in creating reproducible research is creating self-contained projects.
+Everything that goes in to, and comes out of, the project, should be contained within a single folder (directory).
+At PHO, it is best that you create these directories within your personal drive (H:\).
+I would recommend that you create a folder called repos/ that your project folders live in, e.g. H:/repos/proj/.
+This way, if you like to store other files on your H:\ drive, your project folders are neatly separated.
+Whilst we will discuss version control with Git later, I would suggest that you also routinely back up your project folder to either the shared team drives (I:\ or SharePoint, depending on whether the data is sensitive).

+Now you have set up your repos/ folder in your H:\ drive, it is time to create the project folder.
 This is the structure that I find works for me.
 You may want to find a variation on it that works for you, but the basic premise of keeping repositories self-contained should remain.

-proj/ ├── data/ ├── docs/ ├── figs/ ├── funs/ ├── out/ ├── cleaning.R └── analysis.R
+H:/ └── repos/ └── proj/ ├── data/ ├── docs/ ├── figs/ ├── funs/ ├── out/ ├── cleaning.R └── analysis.R

 As you can see, the project repository contains separate directories that you can use to store different file types.
 Importantly, the analysis and cleaning files are stored in the project root, allowing easy use of relative paths over explicit paths e.g. read_csv(here('data', 'data_file.csv')) rather than read_csv('C:/Users/owner/Documents/Repos/my_project/data/data_file.csv').
 The reason why relative paths are preferable is that they allow projects to be used by multiple people without the need to re-write code.
 If you use explicit paths and change computer, or the project is opened by another person, the code will break as they will not have the same directory structure as the computer that the code was created on.